Updated March 25, 2019

 Thoreau slowed down to front only the essential facts of life.
 He did it by hiding away in the woods on Walden Pond for over a year.

 I think the essential facts of life are worth slowing down for, but you and I are not Thoreau.
 We have to listen for the rhythm of our own drummer.
 We have to choose our own methods.
 And we must acknowledge that change may not happen all at once in a big, dramatic break from life.

 Instead, habits and momentum change with consistent, small efforts.
-So, I hope you’ll consistently apply some of the ideas you’re read here.
-Or even better, discover and apply your own.
+So, I hope you’ll consistently apply some of the ideas you’ve read here.

 In this way, you can begin to break the chains of unconscious hurry and speed.
 And you can begin to rediscover the concept of time by living deliberately in a fast-paced world.

 What methods help you to slow down?
 What challenges do you face when trying to slow down?
 Please leave your comments or questions below.
 Thank you!